Retropex/bc-guide/page/migrationumbrel.md

 Here is a video demonstrating how to move to bitcoin Knots without typing any commands:
+(This method only works on umbrel version 1.4.1 or above)

 <video src="migration/Migrate-Blockchain.mp4" controls="controls" muted="muted" style="max-width: 100%; height: auto;"></video>